honeydipper/honeydipper/docs/developer.md

  * Name of the label
  * Size of the label in bytes

 The payload is usually a byte array with certain encoding.
 As of now, the only encoding we use is "json".
-An example of sending message to daemon
+An example of sending a message to the daemon:
 ```go
 driver.SendMessage(&dipper.Message{
   Channel: "eventbus",